The Complete Vegan Food Guide to South Korea (2026)

 Do I need a rental car in Jeju as a vegan?

 Highly recommended.
-Vegan restaurants in Jeju are spread across the island, far from each other and public transport.
+Vegan restaurants in Jeju are spread across the island, far from each other and from public transport.
 A rental car makes it much easier to reach places like Five Seventh and And Yu Cafe.
-Alternatively, use taxis or book accommodation very strategically.
+Otherwise, use taxis or book accommodation very strategically.
+For the full how-to — including the International Driving Permit you’ll need — read our guide to renting a car in Jeju.

 What’s the average cost of a vegan meal in South Korea?